BlueNarcissus/image-classification-exercise/README.md

 # image-classification-exercise
-Implementations for assignments of Stanford cs231
+Implementations for assignments of Stanford CS231n: Convolutional Neural Networks for Visual Recognition.